domonkoss/ceudsd/seminar/2-sql/README.md

 `SELECT COUNT(*) FROM birdstrikes`

-Now let's find a column where we have nulls.
+### Exercise 0: Let's find a column where we have nulls.
 How you do that?

-`DESCRIBE birdstrikes`

 Says 'state' can be NULL, so let's try: